SW-e/ADAmantiumForgers/index.md

 ---
 layout: page
 title: News and Politics on YouTube - Does it reflect the overall polarization in the US political scene?
-subtitle: A study of user behaviour and channels communities
+subtitle: A study of user behavior and channels communities
 cover-img: /assets/img/flag.png
 thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg